yulrizka/yulrizka.github.com/content/en/why-for-range-behave-differently-depending-on-the-size-of-the-element.md

 ```

 <br/>
-The command will generate `ssa.HTML`.
+The command will generate `ssa.html` in the same folder.

-Each column represents the optimization pass and the result of the IR code.
+Each column represents the optimization pass, and the result of the IR code.
-When we click on a block, variable, or line, it will colorize the associated element so we can track the change easily.
+When we click on a block, variable, or line.
+It will colorize the associated element, so we can track changes easily.

 <a href="forVar_small_ssa.png">
 ![Generated SSA HTML](forVar_small_ssa.png)